 Enabling Voice Commands

-In this section, we will implement two voice commands.
-First, we'll introduce the ability to toggle the frame rate diagnostics panel by saying "toggle diagnostics".
-Second, we'll look at the ability to play a sound with a voice command.
-To begin, we'll explore the MRTK profiles and settings responsible for configuring voice commands.
+In this section, two voice commands are implemented.
+First, the ability to toggle the frame rate diagnostics panel is introduced by saying "toggle diagnostics".
+Second, the ability to play a sound with a voice command is explored.
+The MRTK profiles and settings responsible for configuring voice commands is reviewed first.

 In the input system profile, there are a variety of settings.
 For voice commands, expand the Speech section and follow the same process as in the previous step to clone the DefaultMixedRealitySpeechCommandsProfile and replace it with your own editable copy.

-In the speech command profile where you’ll notice a range of settings.
+In the speech command profile, you’ll notice a range of settings.
 For a full description of these settings, refer to the MRTK speech documentation.

-Note: By default, the general behavior is auto-start.
-This can be changed to manual-start if desired.
-But for this example we are going to keep it on auto-start.
-The MRTK comes with several default voice commands, such as menu, toggle diagnostics, and toggle profiler.
-We will use, the keyword “toggle diagnostics,” in order to turn on and off the diagnostics framerate counter.
+By default, the general behavior is auto-start.
+This can be changed to manual-start, if desired.
+But for this example, keep it on auto-start.
+The MRTK comes with several default voice commands, such as menu, toggle diagnostics and toggle profiler.
+We will use the keyword “toggle diagnostics,” in order to turn on and off the diagnostics framerate counter.
 We will also add a new voice command in the steps below.

 By default, you will see two checkboxes.
 One is the Is Focus Required checkbox.
-What this means is as long as you are pointing at the object with a gaze ray--eye-gaze, head-gaze, controller-gaze, or hand-gaze--the voice command will be triggered.
+So, as long as you are pointing at the object with a ray-eye-gaze, head-gaze, controller-gaze, or hand-gaze, the voice command will be triggered.
 Uncheck this checkbox so that the user does not have to look at the object to use the voice command.

 Add the ability to respond to a voice command.
-To do this, click the + button that’s in the Speech Input Handler, and select the keyword you want to respond to.
+To do this, click the + button that’s in the Speech Input Handler.

-Add the Diagnostics Demo Control script to toggle the framerate counter diagnostic on and off.
-To do this, press Add Component, and search for Diagnostics Demo Controls script, and add it from the menu.
-This script can be added to any object.
-But for simplicity, we will add it to the same object as the speech input handler.
+Add the Diagnostics System Voice Controls script to toggle the framerate counter diagnostic on and off.
+To do this, press Add Component, search for Diagnostics System Voice Controls script and add it from the menu.
+This script can be added to any object, but for simplicity, we will add it to the same object as the speech input handler.

-- Add a new response in the speech input handler.
-To do this click the + button underneath where it says response () (marked by green arrow in the picture above).
+Add a new response in the speech input handler.
+To do this, click the "+" icon to add a new response to the response list.

-Drag the object that has the Diagnostics Demo Controls script to the new response you just created in Step 8.
+Drag the object that has the Diagnostics System Voice Controls script to the new response you just created in the previous step.

-Note that before building to your device you need to enable mic settings.
-To do this, click File, and go to Build Settings, Player Settings, and ensure that the microphone capability is set.
+Before building to your device, you need to enable mic settings.
+To do this, click File and go to Build Settings, Player Settings and ensure that the microphone capability is set.

-Next, we will add the ability to play an audio file from voice command using the Octa object.
-Recall from lesson 4 that we added the ability to play an audio clip from touching the Octa object.
+Next, add the ability to play an audio file from voice command using the Octa object.
+Recall from lesson 4 that the ability to play an audio clip from touching the Octa object was added.
 We will leverage this same audio source for our music voice command.